Get Involved

 If you own streamside property, ask about our FREE property assessment and awards program.
 Do you want to help protect and improve the streams and rivers in your community?
 Reach out to be connected to local volunteer opportunities with Stream Wise.

-There are many steps you can take to protect and restore the native vegetation and natural processes of land near rivers and streams.
 These steps to support healthy streams and build community resilience can range from stopping a harmful practice, to doing nothing and letting nature heal with ecological succession; or actively stabilizing soil, planting native species, and other practices to restore natural structures and functions of a riparian ecosystem.

 1) Widen your vegetated buffer